 The input peak-data in these studies are derived from multi-scan direct-injection FT-MS data.
 SMIRFE uses expected relationships of relative peak height or intensity to natural abundance probability (NAP) across multiple peak pairs to determine the likelihood of an assignment for the peaks in question.
 In the Thermo-Fisher Orbitrap FT-MS instruments, data is acquired in micro-scans and scans, where each scan is an aggregate of multiple micro-scans.
 While these micro-scan and subsequent scans are expected to be analytical replicates, spray instability and temporal delay in automatic gain control pragmatically break this expectation.
 Therefore, it is advantageous to keep the data at the scan level, so that any given poor quality (i.e. “bad”) scan can be removed prior to aggregating the data across scans and generating a centroided peak m/z and intensity.
 If the scan level data is not processed and aggregated correctly, the final peak intensities in arbitrary units and centers in m/z will have high uncertainty (total variance) [21].

 In particular, if peaks are missing in some scans due to low abundance, the final aggregate peak intensities will not fit the expected relative intensity to NAP relationships.
 Here we describe novel scan-centric FT-MS metabolomics data processing methods that better preserve the expected relative intensity to NAP.
 In addition, due to the tendency of increasing point spacing with increasing m/z in Orbitrap type instruments, we derive a method for transforming the m/z data to axial frequency, which has the desirable property of being equally spaced across the full spectrum.
-Finally, we show that in addition to better preserving the expected intensity - NAP relationships, our scan-centric method also results in improved relative standard deviations, automatic identification of high-peak-density artifact peaks, and separation of samples in a lipidomics data analysis.
+Finally, we show that in addition to better preserving the expected intensity to NAP relationships, our scan-centric method also results in improved relative standard deviations, automatic identification of high-peak-density artifact peaks, and better separation of samples in a lipidomics data analysis.

 Results